AminaBuhari/Favourite-meal/README.md

 ### Project Requirements

-- In this JavaScript capstone project we develop favorite food app based on an external API.
+- In this JavaScript capstone project we developed a  favorite food app based on an external API.

--we select [Meals DB](https://www.themealdb.com/api.php) an API that provides data about different types of food.
+-We used [Meals DB](https://www.themealdb.com/api.php) an API that provides data about different types of food.

-- Also use Microverse involvement API to post and get likes and comments.
+- We also used  a  Microverse involvement API to post and get likes and comments.
 [Involvement API](https://us-central1-involvement-api.cloudfunctions.net/capstoneApi/apps/NFxX76uVcS9wzX0LJoyT/)

 #### This webapp has 2 user interfaces: